List of neighborhoods in New Rochelle, New York: Sycamore Park

-Woodside Park
+Woodside

-Woodside Park is an area in the south end of New Rochelle located along Weyman Avenue.
-Jefferson Elementary School, a public school in the City School District of New Rochelle, is located alongside this neighborhood.
+Woodside is an area in the south end of New Rochelle, situated around the former site of the Woodside Station of the Harlem River and Port Chester Railroad.
+The Woodside Station was located north of Kings Highway, between Rockdale Avenue and Birch Street.
+The Beechwoods Cemetery and Holy Sepuchlre Cemetery are located to the west of this neighborhood.

 West End

 A small neighborhood loosely defined on the southern border by Metro North's New Haven Line, on the west by the border with Pelham, on the north by Sickles Avenue, and on the east by Memorial Highway.
 It is defined by small building lots with little green space as compared to many other neighborhoods in the City.
 The principal thoroughfare is Union Avenue where many of the storefronts are located.
 Most of the neighborhood sits on a hill, which in the early days of New Rochelle was known as Dutch Hill, leading to the terminology of saying someone is "from up the West End."
 The neighborhood is and has traditionally been home to the city's larger immigrant populations, with Italian immigrants coming from 1900 through the 1960s and more recently Hispanic immigrants coming from about 1985 through the present.
-Although predominately Hispanic today, many remnants from the "Italian West" still exist, such as The Casa Calabria, Foresters Club, Saccone's Pizzeria, and St. Joseph Church.
-Every June, spanning Friday, Saturday, and Sunday, many come back to the neighborhood as St. Joseph hosts the St. Anthony feast which generally features a variety of food including sausage and peppers, zeppole, music and games.
-On the last day of the feast, The Grand Procession is held where the statue of St. Anthony is processed through the streets of the West End.
-This neighborhood is home to Montefiore New Rochelle Hospital.
+Although predominately Hispanic today, many remnants from the "Italian West" still exist, such as The Casa Calabria, Foresters Club and Saccone's Pizzeria.
+St. Joseph's Church, a cultural and religious mainstay of West New Rochelle, which was started and subsequently expanded by Italian immigrants, was merged with St. Gabriel's Church in 2015 and subsequently shuttered by the Archdiocese of New York in 2022 due to the Archdiocesan wide issue of declining attendance and revenue at many Roman Catholic Churches.
+This neighborhood is also home to Montefiore New Rochelle Hospital.